raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 ## Introduction

-Brighten up the daily routine of the astronauts on the International Space Station by showing them a message on the new Mark II Astro Pi computers' Sense HATs using colours that match the lighting on board.
+Brighten up the daily routine of the astronauts on the International Space Station by showing them a message and the relative humidity on board using the new Mark II Astro Pi computers' Sense HAT.

 The Mark II Astro Pi hardware is so new that the computers don't even have names yet.
 You can help choose what they'll be called by entering the "Name the new Astro Pis" competition and including your favourite name as part of your Mission Zero program.

 You will use the online Sense HAT emulator to create your program, so no extra hardware is needed — everything is done in a web browser.